 Computer viruses, worms, and other malicious software can destroy important data, compromise security, and generate a large volume of network traffic.
 Infected computers can have a disastrous effect on UMKC's network and on the campus's ability to accomplish core business activities and instructional functions.
 In order to protect the campus computing infrastructure, users must have antivirus software installed on updated on their computers.

-Microsoft Forefront is automatically installed on all campus Windows computers.
-McAfee is installed on Macintosh computers.
-If you are having problems with your installation, please contact the IS Call Center or your IT Liaison.
+Microsoft System Center Endpoint Protection is automatically installed on all campus Windows computers.
+It is also the preferred antivirus client for university-owned Macs.
+If you are having problems with your installation, please contact the IS Technology Support Center or your IT Liaison.

 Students living in the residence halls will need antivirus installed in order to access the network.